Macrometacorp/docs/docs/streams/stream-basics/subscriptions/index.md

 title: Subscriptions
 ---

 A subscription is a named configuration rule that determines how messages are delivered to consumers.
-There are three available subscription modes in GDN streams:
+These are the available subscription modes in GDN streams:

 - [Exclusive subscription](#exclusive)
 - [Shared subscription](#shared)